Khukuri of the Month

-It is important to note that “KHUKURI HOUSE” (KH) has been upgraded as “KHUKURI HOUSE HANDICRAFT INDUSTRY” (KHHI nepal) so as to recognize its growth and the establishment of a complete new industry.
+It is important to note that 'KHUKURI HOUSE' (KH) has been updated as 'KHUKURI HOUSE HANDICRAFT INDUSTRY' (KHHI nepal) so as to recognize its growth and the establishment of a complete new industry.
 KH is still an ongoing private establishment where as KHHI is now a separate entity.

 Another important aspect that defines KHHI is it’s dedication and contribution in saving the state of Khukuri which was in the verge of extinction, and promoting it to the international level have always set KHHI different from the crowd.
 It’s conservation campaign to save the beloved khukuri and its legacy, a remarkable contribution into uplifting status of Kamis (craftsmen) and a commendable dedication to conserving the unique khukuri making craftsmanship have set KHHI Nepal in the history book in its own right.

 KHUKURI HOUSE was destined to be so to speak ….